Mo. ° / °

 Annual security reports

 The Clery Act mandates the publication and distribution of Annual Security Reports (ASR) by October 1st of each year.
 ATSU publishes 20 location-specific ASRs, including the Kirksville, Mo. and Mesa, Az. campuses, the St. Louis Dental Education and Oral Health Center, and ATSU-School of Osteopathic Medicine in Arizona distance sites.
 The ASRs include information about safety and security in each location, available resources, crime statistics, policies, and prevention and awareness programs.
-The Office of Vice President and General Counsel is responsible for publishing the ASRs, which are distributed twice a year by email to all employees (by Human Resources) and students (by Student Affairs).
+The Director, Campus Safety is responsible for publishing the ASRs, which are distributed twice a year by email to all employees (by Human Resources) and students (by Student Affairs).
 ATSU’s Annual Security Reports

 Campus security authorities